Quantum Scrambling and State Dependence of the Butterfly Velocity

 Strongly quantum many-body systems have been important in condensed matter \cite{stewart2001non, lee2006doping} and nuclear physics \cite{braun2007quest, shuryak2009physics} for some time and are likely to become increasingly important with the ongoing development of quantum information processing technology \cite{jaksch2005cold, bakr2009quantum, bloch2012quantum}.
 It is essential to understand the spatio-temporal dynamics of these systems in highly quantum regimes where semiclassical methods such as the Boltzmann equation are inapplicable.

-Significant progress has been made recently by approaching quantum dynamics from the intrinsically quantum mechanical perspective of quantum chaos \cite{sekino2008fast, hayden2007black, shenker2014black, shenker2014multiple, hosur2016chaos, roberts2017chaos}.
-In quantum chaotic many-body systems, operator growth under Heisenberg time evolution rapidly redistributes local information to complicated non-local degrees of freedom.
-This quantum scrambling underpins the emergence of irreversible dynamics in a unitary system: the loss of local information, increase of entropy and thermalization of reduced density matrices.

-A key development has been the understanding that quantum chaos in spatially local systems is characterized by both a rate and a velocity, e.g. \cite{Roberts:2014isa, maldacena2016bound, roberts2016lieb, Mezei:2016wfz}.
+Significant progress has been made recently by considering quantum scrambling in many-body systems \cite{sekino2008fast, hayden2007black, shenker2014black, shenker2014multiple, hosur2016chaos, roberts2017chaos}.
+Quantum scrambling arises when operator growth under Heisenberg time evolution redistributes local information to non-local degrees of freedom.
+It has been found that scrambling in spatially local systems is characterized by both a rate and a velocity, e.g. \cite{Roberts:2014isa, maldacena2016bound, roberts2016lieb, Mezei:2016wfz}.
 These universal properties are manifested in the so-called out-of-time-ordered correlator (OTOC):

 defined for local operators $O_1, O_2$ in state $\rho$.
-The OTOC has been found to reveal a `light cone' spread of quantum chaos, with two state-dependent chaos characteristics: the quantum Lyapunov exponent $\lambda$ and the butterfly velocity $v_B$.
+The OTOC has been found to reveal a `light cone' spread of quantum information, with two state-dependent characteristics: the quantum Lyapunov exponent $\lambda$ and the butterfly velocity $v_B$.
 Just outside the light cone (or `butterfly cone') $|\bx| \gtrsim v_B t$ for $t > 0$, the OTOC grows as the front is approached according to \cite{khemani2018velocity, xu2018accessing}:

 In systems with many local degrees of freedom (e.g. large $N$ systems) the exponent $p = 0$ and the growth is exponential.
 This case is reminiscent of the classical butterfly effect.
 In spin lattice systems, generally $p > 0$, so that the front broadens as it spreads.